Rain is not only drops of water. Its the love of sky for the earth. They never meet each other but sends love this way.

 - Rain barrel:

 The most common water preserving method is to use a rain barrel to collect rainwater.
-You can find many available rain barrels at a nearby home improvement store or an online retail store.
-Further, it’s also easy to construct a rain barrel that’s convenient for the size of your home.
-If you reside in a coastal region, then pick a large rain barrel.
-Lastly, it’s vital to ensure that your barrel contains a cover on the top to keep different animals, mosquitoes, and children away.
+You can find many rain barrels at a nearby home improvement store or an online retail store.
+Further, it’s also easy to construct a rain barrel that’s convenient for the size of your home and building.

 - Rainwater collection system: